-- Sourcing plantation timber only, - Sourcing material from suppliers that have sustainable forest management certification where possible, - Following the assessment pathway indicated with the HCV Framework, - HCV systems audits on suppliers and field verification if required, - Field audit of supplier premises e.g. sawmills supplying residue from plantation logs, if applicable, - Consulting experts and other knowledgeable stakeholders when required.
+- Sourcing plantation timber only, - Sourcing material from suppliers that have sustainable forest management certification (any scheme e.g. Responsible Wood or FSC forest management CW) where possible, - Following the assessment pathway indicated with the HCV Framework, - HCV systems audits on suppliers and field verification if required, - Field audit of supplier premises e.g. sawmills supplying residue from plantation logs, if applicable, - Consulting experts and other knowledgeable stakeholders when required.